Deleck/square-api-basic-template/README.md

 ## Now everything is ready!
 Now you can test your first payment through the API, you can find some card numbers and additional information in `index.html` file.

-* For more documentation about the API, visit [Square Payments in your Website](https://developer.squareup.com/docs/payment-form/overview) and if you want to change the design of the payment form, visit: [Customize Payment Form Appearance](https://developer.squareup.com/docs/payment-form/cookbook/customize-form-styles).
+* For more documentation about the API, visit: [Square Payments in your Website](https://developer.squareup.com/docs/payment-form/overview).

+* If you want to change the design of the payment form, visit: [Customize Payment Form Appearance](https://developer.squareup.com/docs/payment-form/cookbook/customize-form-styles).